Porridge bread

 • Simply place 500g of natural yoghurt into a bowl (the large tub).
 Use plain soy yoghurt if following the Low FODMAP diet (stick to 1-2 small slices) or for those on a dairy free diet.

-• Fill the tub with oats and placethe oats into the bowl too (in other words, the emppty yoghurt tub works as a measure).
+• Fill the tub (empty yoghurt carton) with oats and place the oats into the bowl too (in other words, the empty yoghurt tub works as a measure and you’re about to add 1 part yoghurt, 2 parts oats to the bowl).

 • Now repeat this second step again so 2 tubs-worth of oats are in the bowl with the yoghurt (you might call it a yoghurt pot instead of a tub!).